In the seasons of 1956 and 1957, as part of negotiations for a new Ebbets Field, Walter O'Malley scheduled

 four seasons at the Los Angeles Coliseum.
 This stadium was constructed in 1923, and hosted the 1932 and

+1984 Olympics.
 It resembles an ancient Greek or Roman stadium on a far larger scale.
-Seating capacity has been as high
+Seating capacity has

 The Los Angeles Coliseum has hosted the Rams and Raiders of the NFL, the Dons of the AAFC,